Jayajirao Scindia: Family

 Jayajirao married Chimnabai Kadam in 1843 and Laxmibai Gujar in 1852.
 Balwantrao Shinde was his eldest son from Laxmibai.
 Jayajirao married his third wife Babuibai Sawant in 1873 and fourth wife Sakhyabai.
 Jayajirao and Sakhyabai had a son, his fourth but only surviving son, named Madho Rao (b.
 1876) who succeeded him as ruler of Gwalior.
 One of his sons was Shrimant Ganpat Rao, who died in 1920.

 Ganpat Rao was a famous musician who trained Jaddanbai, mother of actress Nargis.

 Death

-Jayajirao Scindia died in June 1886 at Jai Vilas Mahal, Gwalior.
+Jayajirao Scindia died in June 1886 at Jai Vilas Palace, Gwalior.